ljmartin/Missing_label_problem/README.md

 Unfortunately the label matrix is also incomplete, with two types of missing labels.
 This reduces the ability of machine learning models to rank ligands in the correct order, and hasn't been widely recognised or addressed.
 We use the ChEMBL database as an example.
-* a vast majority of protein-ligand interactions in ChEMBL have not been tested experimentally yet.
-Some of those interactions are actually true positives that haven't been found yet, as evidenced by the continued updates of the ChEMBL database as med chemists and pharmacologists test the interactions and publish results in the literature.
  * binding site labels are unknown.
 Many proteins have multiple binding sites.
 From the similar property principle we expect all ligands within a binding site to have some common properties.
 If they bind to different sites, there is no longer any selective pressure on the ligands to have common properties, and so the ligands from each site should be treated separately in the label matrix.
+This is a form of ['hidden stratification'](https://arxiv.org/abs/1909.12475)
+* a vast majority of protein-ligand interactions in ChEMBL have not been tested experimentally yet.
+Some of those interactions are actually true positives that haven't been found yet, as evidenced by the continued updates of the ChEMBL database as med chemists and pharmacologists test the interactions and publish results in the literature.
+It is important to recognise this, because common machine learning scoring functions treat the 0's in the label matrix as explicit negatives, when often they are just unknown!
+This affects both how you evaluate with a scoring metric (missing label problem settings benefit from reporting 'ranking loss' rather than precision/recall) and how the model gets fit.

  In this paper we took a statistical approach and showed solutions to these two problems _without_ requiring mass in vitro screening to fill in the missing interactions or mass crystallization to determine the binding sites.